OmarHumamah/can-of-books-FE/README.md

 ## Architecture

-React.js, Ath0
+React.js, Ath0, axios, React-bootstrap

 ## Change Log

-09-12-2021 15:30 the app use authorized accounts to render profile and books
+09-12-2021 15:30 the app use authorized accounts to render profile and books 09-13-2021 16:45 the app render the favorite books regarding the user email, using database.

 # Time Estimates

-Name of feature: Ath0
+Name of feature: render favorite books using database

-Estimate of time needed to complete: 30mis
+Estimate of time needed to complete: 2 hours

-Start time: 12:30
+Start time: 14:30

-Finish time: 14:00
+Finish time: 16:30

-Actual time needed to complete: 1 hours and 30mins.
+Actual time needed to complete: 2 hours